 The first step to breaking your alcohol addiction is admitting that you have a problem and that you need help to overcome your addiction.
 People struggling with addiction often feel that their

-problem is not serious enough to warrant going to rehab but the truth is, breaking away from an addiction without help is not easy and very few people achieve long lasting sobriety without support.
+problem is not serious enough to warrant going to rehab but the truth is, breaking away from addiction without help is not easy and very few people achieve long-lasting sobriety without support.

 Do I need to go to Rehab in Leeds?